 Hello, I'm Andreas Economides MA MBACP, a counsellor and psychotherapist based in London.
-I offer individual therapy for adults and adolescents (16+) in Angel on Mondays 2pm - 9pm, Tuesdays 7:30am - 1pm and Thursdays 7:30am - 12pm.
-I also offer therapy online and by telephone.
+I offer individual therapy for adults and adolescents (16+) in Angel, Islington.

-Below you can find some more information about me and how I work, but I'm sure you will have some questions so please email or call me, there are no obligations.
+Below you can find some more information about me and the way I work.
+I'm sure you will have some questions so please email or call me, there are no obligations.

 I have a BACP accredited Masters degree in Integrative Counselling and Psychotherapy and a BPS accredited Degree in Psychology.
 As an integrative psychotherapist, I have trained in various therapeutic models, including Psychodynamic, Humanistic and Cognitive approaches, which I draw upon depending on the client’s needs.

 You may be thinking about therapy because you have a particular concern or you may just feel that something isn't right in your life.
 Whatever your reason, my aim is to provide a safe, supportive and confidential space where you can feel free to talk about your concerns without fear of judgment.
 Together, we can explore and process difficult thoughts and emotions to help you make more sense of your current problems.
 With greater self-awareness and self-acceptance, you have the opportunity to change how you respond to these difficulties and to build better coping mechanisms.